labd/terraform-provider-commercetools/README.md

 # Commercial support

-Need support implementing this terraform module in your organization?
-We are able to offer support.
+Need support implementing this terraform provider in your organization?
+Or are you missing features that need to be added, then we are able to offer support.
 Please contact us at opensource@labdigital.nl

 # Quick start